Skip to content

 # CDN (default URL: https://cdn.csszyx.com/runtime.js)

-npx csszyx migrate public/ --inject-runtime cdn
+npx @csszyx/cli migrate public/ --inject-runtime cdn

 # Local file (default path: csszyx-runtime.js, relative to each HTML file)

-npx csszyx migrate public/ --inject-runtime local
+npx @csszyx/cli migrate public/ --inject-runtime local

 # Custom CDN URL

-npx csszyx migrate public/ --inject-runtime cdn --cdn-url https://my-cdn.com/csszyx.js
+npx @csszyx/cli migrate public/ --inject-runtime cdn --cdn-url https://my-cdn.com/csszyx.js

 # Custom local path